The most reliable way to contact me is by email: Gary@isect.com

 about to go to the ZL bureau.

 waiting for years for my QSL card and I’ll

 check the details.
-Alternatively, let’s have another QSO and
+Alternatively, let’s have

-I’ll send you a fresh card.
+another QSO and I’ll send you a fresh card

-Lastly, listen for ZL2iFB or ZM4G in the next contest, DX pileup or the QRP calling frequencies (least reliable of all but definitely the most fun!).
+Lastly, listen for ZL2iFB or ZM4G in the next contest, DX pileup, on the FT8 decodes or the SOTA

+or QRP calling frequencies (least reliable of all but definitely the most fun!).